TRT World Forum 2021 Starts Today - Turkey News

 ADVERTORIAL

-With the theme “Power and Paradox: Understanding Grand Strategy in the 21st Century”, TRT World Forum, which will be held on the 19th and 20th of October, has started today at 12.00 pm with the opening speech delivered by the President of Turkey, Recep Tayyip Erdoğan.
+With the theme “Power and Paradox: Understanding Grand Strategy in the 21st Century”, TRT World Forum, which will be held on the 19th and 20th of October, will start today at 12.00 pm with the opening speech delivered by the President of Turkey, Recep Tayyip Erdogan.

-The 5th TRT World Forum, with the participation of nearly 100 speakers from 36 countries, has started today at 12.00 pm with the opening speeches of President Recep Tayyip Erdoğan, Communications Director of Republic of Turkey Fahrettin Altun, and Director General of TRT Mehmet Zahid Sobacı.
+The 5th TRT World Forum, with the participation of nearly 100 speakers from 36 countries, will start today at 12.00 pm with the opening speeches of President Recep Tayyip Erdogan, Communications Director of Republic of Turkey Fahrettin Altun, and Director General of TRT Mehmet Zahid Sobaci.

-In TRT World Forum, alongside President Erdoğan, Minister of Foreign Issues Mevlüt Çavuşoğlu, Communications Director of Republic of Turkey Fahrettin Altun, and Director General of TRT Mehmet Zahid Sobacı and experts will address many crucial global issues ranging from climate and global health crises to international economic development and from the rise of Eurasia to digital governance.
+In TRT World Forum, alongside President Erdogan, Minister of Foreign Issues Mevlut Cavusoglu, Communications Director of Republic of Turkey Fahrettin Altun, and Director General of TRT Mehmet Zahid Sobaci and experts will address many crucial global issues ranging from climate and global health crises to international economic development and from the rise of Eurasia to digital governance.

 TRT World Forum 2021 can be followed live from http://www.trtworldforum.com